Geotab/real-time-map/README.md

 1. Execute `npm install` to install all dependencies.
 2. Execute `npm run devBuild && npm run devServer` to start the dev server (or execute dev.sh).

-### This creates a server (http://localhost:9000/) that can be ran and tested locally as long as you have an account with mygeotab api access.
+### This creates a local server (http://localhost:9000/) that can be ran and tested locally, as long as you have an account with MyGeotab API access and can login.

 # Using The Real Time Map Add-in: